JinBot31/Reverse_shell_Python/README.md

 Use responsibly and always adhere to the laws and regulations of your country.

 # Features
-  1. Lightweight Python script for reverse shell functionality.\n
+  1. Lightweight Python script for reverse shell functionality.
-  2. Supports remote command execution on the target machine.\n
+  2. Supports remote command execution on the target machine.
   3. Simple structure, easily customizable for penetration testing and educational scenarios.

 # How It Works